 - Hiking: Signage and most websites put this hike at 15 miles (24 km) RT but with our walks around the lakes and short detours to waterfalls along the way, we figure we hiked closer to 16 miles (25.5 km).
 Elevation gain is 2400 feet (730 m) with some steep sections but mostly moderate climbs.
 Rated difficult due to distance.

-- Other: This is definitely not a good hike for beginners or lowlanders.
-It was a 9-hour day for us and we were well acclimated and in reasonable shape.
+- Other: I wouldn’t recommend this as a hike for beginners or lowlanders… it was a 9-hour day for us and we were well acclimated and in reasonable shape